Sunny, but Chillier Tuesday

 FARGO FORECAST:

-Tuesday: Mostly sunny and breezy.
-Turning colder.
-NNW wind.
-Low 28 High: 37

-Wednesday: Partly sunny and breezy.
-SSW wind.
+Wednesday: Becoming cloudy.
+Breezy.
 Quick shot of mild air.
-Low: 27 High: 43
+Low: 27 High: 46

 Thanksgiving Day: Mostly sunny.
 Still breezy.
-NNW wind.
-Low: 16 High: 26
+Colder NNW wind.
+Low: 18 High: 26

 Monday: Partly cloudy.
 Low: 18 High: 28